beardog108/pyckaxe/README.md

 ## Requirements:

-OS: Anything with tmux.
+- OS: Anything with tmux.
 Tested on Linux; verified to work on Debian and Arch.
 Should work on most if not all others with tmux.

-Software: tmux, Python 3.4+
+- Software: tmux, Python 3.4+

-Python Modules: requests, libtmux, nbt
+- Python Modules: requests, libtmux, nbt (install these with pip)

+In addition, you need to get a copy of the official Minecraft server jar.
+Name it mc.jar and put it into the same directory as Pyckaxe.
+I cannot distribute the jar file due to legal reasons.

-aGPLv3.0 license (meaning network access is distribution)
+This software is under an aGPLv3.0 license (meaning network access is distribution)